eugenp/tutorials/core-java-modules/core-java-enums/README.md

-## Algorithms - Miscellaneous
+## Java Enums

-This module contains articles about various tricks and tips for solving problems in Java coding day in and day out, for example how to find a enum by its name.
+This module contains articles about various tricks and tips for solving problems in Java coding day in and day out, for example how to find an enum by its name.

 ### Relevant articles: